 This is a short introduction to Linux file and folder permissions.

-If you’ve got any suggestions or feedback for this article, let me know in the comments.
+If you’ve got any suggestions or feedback for this article, message me here.

 E&OE*.
 Use these commands at your own risk**!

 The best way to learn anything on Linux, is by doing.

 So if you are worried about breaking something, then install Linux on a usb drive and boot from that for testing.